overduse/cs-open-course/README.md

 - [ ] Missing Semester

-- [ ] Linear Algebra
+- [ ] Linear Algebra Fall 2011

 - [ ] Games101 Spring 2020

 ## Resources

-* [csdiy](https://csdiy.wiki/)   : A Collection of High-Quality CS Courses from Domestic and International Sources.
+* [csdiy](https://csdiy.wiki/): A Collection of High-Quality CS Courses from Domestic and International Sources.

 * [oi-wiki](https://oi-wiki.org/): **OI Wiki** aims to be a free, open, and continuously updated knowledge hub for competitive programming.